|Position:||Director of Operations|

-Natalie Dedin is in her second season as the Director of Operations for the University of Colorado volleyball program.
+Natalie Dedin is in her third season as the Director of Operations for the University of Colorado volleyball program.

 Dedin is a 2011 graduate of Colorado, earning her bachelor's degree in broadcast journalism with a minor in technology, arts and media.
 She served on the executive board for the Delta Delta Delta sorority and worked with CU's Sports Mag, a student run television news show.
 Dedin also worked for two years in the CU Athletic Director's office handling special projects for Mike Bohn while assisting with donations and expenses and gaining an overall working knowledge of the athletic department.